tejas-17/Counter-App/README.md

 App Features
 The Counter App has the following features:

-Increment
-Click the "Increment" button to increase the count by 1.
+Increment: Click the "Increment" button to increase the count by 1.

-Decrement
-Click the "Decrement" button to decrease the count by 1.
+Decrement: Click the "Decrement" button to decrease the count by 1.

-Reset
-Click the "Reset" button to reset the count to 0.
+Reset: Click the "Reset" button to reset the count to 0.

-Reset History
-Click the "Reset History" button to clear the history of previous counts.
+Reset History: Click the "Reset History" button to clear the history of previous counts.

-Count Display
-The current count is displayed on the screen.
+Count Display: The current count is displayed on the screen.

-History Display
-The history section shows the last 5 counts in reverse chronological order.
+History Display: The history section shows the last 5 counts in reverse chronological order.
 Code Structure
 The main logic of the Counter App is implemented in the App component.
 The history is displayed using the History component.